-2. Applicability of Planning Requirements (23 U.S.C.
-133(d)(5)): Projects must be identified in the Statewide Transportation Improvement Program (STIP)/Transportation Improvement Program (TIP) and be consistent with the Long-Range Statewide Transportation Plan and the Metropolitan Transportation Plan(s).
-When obligating sub-allocated funding (discussed below), the State must coordinate with relevant metropolitan planning organizations (MPO) or rural planning organizations (23 U.S.C.
+Improvement Program (TIP) and be consistent with the Long-Range Statewide Transportation Plan and the Metropolitan Transportation Plan(s) (See 23 U.S.C.
+133(d)(5)).
+When obligating suballocated funding discussed below), the State must coordinate with relevant metropolitan planning organizations (MPO) or rural planning organizations (See 23 U.S.C.
 133(d)(3)).
-Programming and expenditure of funds for projects shall be consistent with 23 U.S.C.
-134 and 135.

-STBG projects for eligible planning purposes must be reflected in the statewide SPR work program or Metropolitan Unified Planning Work Program.
-Further, these projects must be in the STIP/TIP unless the State DOT or MPO agree that they may be excluded.
+STBG projects for eligible planning purposes must be reflected in the statewide SPR work program or Overall Work Program.
+Further, these projects must be in the FTIP unless the State DOT or MPO agree that they may be excluded.
 (23 CFR 420.119(e))

 3. Applicability of 23 U.S.C.
 217(i) for Bicycle Projects: 23 U.S.C.
-217(i) requires that bicycle facilities "be principally for transportation, rather than recreation, purposes."
+217(i) requires that bicycle facilities be principally for transportation, rather than recreation, purposes.
 However, 23 U.S.C.
-133(b)(6) and 133(h) list "recreational trails projects" as eligible activities under STBG.
+133(b)(7) and 133(h) list "recreational trails projects" as eligible activities under STBG.
 Therefore, the requirement in 23 U.S.C.
 217(i) does not apply to recreational trails projects (including for bicycle use) using STBG funds.
 Section 217(i) continues to apply to bicycle facilities other than trail-related projects, and Section 217(i) continues to apply to bicycle facilities using other Federal-aid highway program funds (e.g., NHPP, Highway Safety Improvement Program, and Congestion Mitigation and Air Quality Improvement Program).
 The transportation requirement under Section 217(i) is applicable only to bicycle projects; it does not apply to any other trail use or transportation mode.

-REGIONAL BID PROJECT SELECTION PROCESS
+PROJECT SELECTION PROCESS